 A group of Cambridge high school students began organizing around the the achievement / opportunity gap after collecting stories from their peers about race in the public education system, tracking and culture, and the gap between who takes Honors and who take College Preparatory classes.
 They collected stories from white students and students of color about what made them feel confident in class, what classes they were counseled to take, and how they’re identities impacted the expectations they had for themselves and that others had for them.
 This story project grew into a youth participatory action project (YPAR) partnership with a variety of stakeholders including Cambridge Rindge and Latin High School, the Superintendent of Cambridge Schools, the School Committee and Harvard Graduate School of Education, and Tufts University led by Boston Mobilization.

 In 2014, the YPAR Student Achievement Project (YSAP) was born.
-A 7 week youth participatory action research study led by 12 Cambridge high school students and team of experienced youth workers and educators, they addressed questions about what make students feel smart in class rooms, what kinds of mentorship result in students feeling empowered and how teachers fit into picture .
-They presented their findings this fall to the superintendent, and are building the project from here with the perspective that in order to move forward, youth can’t be the objects of studies, but need to do the studying and that youth will come up with the most effective strategies to address this justice issue.
+A 7 week youth participatory action research study led by 12 Cambridge high school students and team of experienced youth workers and educators, they addressed questions about what makes students feel smart in classrooms, what kinds of mentorship result in students feeling empowered and how teachers fit into the picture.
+They presented their findings this fall to the superintendent, and are building the project from here with the perspective that in order to move forward youth cannot be the objects of studies.
+Students themselves need to conduct the studying and those students will come up with the most effective strategies to address this justice issue.

 Check out original research questions from the YSAP summer 2014 program below: